George Floyd family sues city of Minneapolis, officers involved citing 'reckless disregard' of civil rights

 It also alleges that the department engaged in a culture of “warrior-style” or “killology” training, failed to terminate dangerous officers and fostered a culture of racism, leading to a violation of Floyd’s civil rights.

 In April 2019, Mayor Jacob Frey announced he was banning officers from receiving “fear-based” training.
-In defiance of the mayor, the police union quickly countered that it was partnering with a national police organization to offer free “warrior-style” training for any officer who wants it.
+In defiance of the mayor, the police union quickly countered that it was partnering with a national police organization to offer free “warrior-style” training.

-On Tuesday, the Police Department said it is changing its use-of-force policy to encourage officers to try to de-escalate intense situations and hold them accountable when force or weapons are used.
-Officers will now be required to document in each report they submit how they tried to de-escalate situations.
-They also must report why they decided to use force and explain why they chose a specific level of force.
+On Tuesday, the Police Department said it is changing its use-of-force policy to encourage officers to de-escalate tense situations and hold them accountable when force or weapons are used.
+Officers will now be required to document how they tried to de-escalate situations, why they decided to use force and why they chose a specific level of force.

 “The Floyd family deserves justice for the inhumane way in which officers with the Minneapolis Police Department killed Mr. Floyd,” said attorney L. Chris Stewart, who is also working on the case.
 “The city has a responsibility to acknowledge the history and practices of excessive force and impunity with its police force, as well as shortfalls in officer training and discipline.”